Lab 02 - Functions, While loops, and File I/O

 file.close()

-Please don't do it that way in your code.
-It's very common to forget to close a file, the problems it causes are not obvious, and it will break the autograder.
+Please don’t do it that way in your code unless you need to.
+It’s very common to forget to close a file, the problems it causes are not obvious, and it will break the autograder.
 Instead, make the computer do that work for you.

 Do this instead: